isomerpages/ncss-ssi/pages/training/certificate_prog/certificate-in-peer-support.md

 ### Course Schedule

-Classroom Training:
+Trainer Led Session:
-10 to 25 Mar 21
+10 to 26 Mar 21
 -   10, 11, 16, 19, 23, 24, 26 Mar 21: 9.00 am to 5.00 pm (in class session)
 -   12, 15, 17, 18, 22, 25 Mar 21: 9.00 am to 4.00 pm (Zoom session)

-Practicum Workshop:
+Practicum Workshop (Zoom Session):
 29 Mar 2021
-Monday, 9.00am – 6.00pm
+Monday (workshop timings are currently pending confirmation)

 Practicum (To be allocated upon successful enrolment and completion of classroom training):
 30 Mar to 24 May 21